awsdocs/amazon-athena-user-guide/doc_source/connect-to-data-source-hive-connecting-athena-to-an-apache-hive-metastore.md

-# Connecting Athena to an Apache Hive Metastore<a name="connect-to-data-source-hive-connecting-athena-to-an-apache-hive-metastore"></a>
+# Connecting Athena to an Apache Hive metastore<a name="connect-to-data-source-hive-connecting-athena-to-an-apache-hive-metastore"></a>

 To connect Athena to an Apache Hive metastore, you must create and configure a Lambda function\.
 For a basic implementation, you can perform all required steps starting from the Athena management console\.

 **Note**
 The following procedure requires that you have permission to create a custom IAM role for the Lambda function\.
 If you do not have permission to create a custom role, you can use the Athena [reference implementation](connect-to-data-source-hive.md#connect-to-a-data-source-hive-features-reference-implementation) to create a Lambda function separately, and then use the AWS Lambda console to choose an existing IAM role for the function\.
-For more information, see [Connecting Athena to a Hive Metastore Using an Existing IAM Execution Role](connect-data-source-hive-existing-iam-role.md)\.
+For more information, see [Connecting Athena to a Hive metastore using an existing IAM execution role](connect-data-source-hive-existing-iam-role.md)\.

 **To connect Athena to a Hive metastore**